e1ven/Robohash/README.rst

 ``LICENSE.txt`` file for the full text of this license.
 Copyright (c) 2011, Colin Davis.

-The RoboHash images are available under license-
+Feel free to embed the Robohash images, host your own instance of Robohash, or integrate them into your own project.
+If you do, please just mention where they came from :)
+Example wording might be "Robots lovingly delivered by Robohash.org" or similar.

-The "set1" artwork was created by Zikri Kader.
+The "set1" artwork (and robohash backgrounds) were created by Zikri Kader.
 They are available under CC-BY-3.0 or CC-BY-4.0 license.

 The "set2" artwork was created by Hrvoje Novakovic.